faramarzamirshahi/World_Weather_Analysis/README.md

 ## Weather_Search.ipynb

 We use the user's minimum and maximum temperature preferences to create a sub-list of cities.<br>
-We then get the nearest hotel (within 5 kilometers) using Google maps `nearbysearch` API and discard the records where a hotel is not found.<br>
+We then get the nearest hotel (within 5 kilometers) using Google maps `nearbysearch` API and discard the records where a hotel is not found.
+We save this list as a csv file.<br>
 We provide the hotel and weather information for each city using Google maps Jupyter `markup_layer`.

 ## Weather_Search.ipynb

-We choose 4 cities from the map created above.<br>
+We choose 4 cities from the list created above.<br>
 We then use the `(latitude,longitude)` of the cities to display the route between these cities using Google maps Jupyter API `directions_layer`<br>
 We provide the hotel and weather information for each city as markup in the map